-The water wars are escalating in the city of Chester’s historic bankruptcy
+The water wars are escalating in the City of Chester’s historic bankruptcy

 The law the receiver is challenging

-The law applied only to an authority that serves “parts of at least two counties,” and services an area ”five time larger than the incorporating municipality."
+The law applied only to an authority that serves “parts of at least two counties” and services an area ”five times larger than the incorporating municipality."

 The authority also had to have “projects in more than two counties.”
 Part of the Octoraro Reservoir, from which the authority draws water, is in Lancaster County.